gerryvel/N2k-Distribution/README.md

 # N2k-Distribution

-Distribution with termination and 12V supply input
+Compact N2k Distribution for 4 sensors with termination and 12V supply input

 # Partlist: